 Jack Cranstoun, a much-loved member of the Dispute Resolution Branch, lost his life in October 2014.

 In 2015, we introduced a scholarship in Jack’s memory.
 This scholarship gives young Queenslanders aged 21 to 30 the opportunity to be trained in mediation and assessed for National Mediator Accreditation.
-It is awarded annually to 1 person from each of the following categories:
+It is awarded annually to 4 people under the following categories:

 The scholarship provides training in 2 courses:

 - Mediation level 1 – Introduction to mediation skills

 - Mediation level 2 – Development of mediation skills and accreditation assessment.

 Applications for the 2020 Jack Cranstoun Scholarship are due 5pm Monday, 4 May 2020.

 To be eligible, you must have an undergraduate degree in arts, law, counselling, peace and conflict studies, business, or similar.

 You must also be able to demonstrate your:

 - experience volunteering with a community service or charity